Online Roulette FAQ

-The Martingale involves exponential mathematics, which any math student can tell you turns into substantial amounts real quickly.
+The Martingale involves exponential mathematics, which any math student can tell you turns into substantial amounts really quickly.
 Start with $1 and lose eight hands in a row and you’re suddenly betting $256 in order to win back $1.
 Tell me how many people who make minimum limit bets want to risk several hundred dollars on the outcome of the next spin.
-Don’t assume your chances of winning went up with those 8 losses, either.
+Don’t assume your chances of winning went up with those eight losses, either.
 You get the same 47.5% chance of winning you would any other hand–less than 50%.

 No. Even the most experienced croupier is not going to be able to make the ball land where they want.
-The dealer training school doesn’t teach these any such techniques.
-In fact, most dealers can’t reproduce the same velocity from one spin to the next, so it’s little value trying to chart their trends and bet on a quadrant you expect the ball to land.
+The dealer training school doesn’t teach any such techniques.
+In fact, most dealers can’t reproduce the same velocity from one spin to the next, so it’s little value trying to chart their trends and bet on a quadrant where you expect the ball to land.

-Tipping is not only allowed, but it’s encouraged.
+Tipping is not only allowed, it’s encouraged.
 Dealers work long hours and the casinos don’t pay them a whole lot.
 They depend on your generosity for their well-being, so be a giving tipper.
 If you’re losing, this isn’t expected.
 If you have a big win, offering a tip to the dealer is just good manners regardless of whether you are tipping in blackjack or roulette.
 You’ll also have a better gaming experience if your dealer is happy.

 Single-play en prison rules lower the house edge from 2.70% to 1.35% in European roulette, while they lower the house edge from 5.26% to 2.63% in American roulette (though it’s rarer to see this rule in the American game).

 To borrow an old thought, the only way you’ll get rich playing roulette is if you own the casino.
 Roulette has a high house edge, especially in the American or Las Vegas version of the game.
-If you see a wheel with the green 00 pocket on it, you’ll know you face heavy odds against you winning.
+If you see a wheel with the green 00 pocket on it, you’ll know you face heavy odds against winning.
 Perhaps if a person had a ton of cash to begin with and played at high stakes, they might make an additional fortune if they got lucky.
 A person grinding out at $1 or $5 a spin is unlikely to get rich playing roulette.
 If you’re in the game for the money, learn basic strategy and card counting and play blackjack.
-Alternately, play full pay video poker.
-Neither of these games are going to make you rich, but they have the smallest house edge and, if you’re dedicated enough, you might play at a slight advantage.
+Alternatively, play full-pay video poker.
+Neither of these games is going to make you rich, but they have the smallest house edge and, if you’re dedicated enough, you might play at a slight advantage.
 If that doesn’t work for you, become a master poker player and join the cash games.
 Don’t assume you’ll get rich on roulette, though.

 The answer to this question depends on how fancy you want to get.
 You can buy a roulette wheel at Target for $70.
 If you want something more substantial, it’s going to cost you $500 or $600 to get one.
 Someone wanting to buy a casino-quality table is going to need to spend $3,000 or more.

 Like the name of the game itself, many terms in roulette use French words.
-Look at all the announced or called betsand you’ll notice a string of French terms, like orphelins and jeu zero.
+Look at all the announced or called bets and you’ll notice a string of French terms, like orphelins and jeu zero.
 So it’s no surprise a French word for dealer, croupier, is used in the game.
-“Croupier” has come to mean, according to Webster’s, an employee who collects and pays bets, and otherwise assists at a gaming table.
+“Croupier” has come to mean, according to Webster’s, an employee who collects and pays bets and otherwise assists at a gaming table.
 The term originates from the French word croupe, which means someone who rides behind another on a horse.
 Now, if someone could explain that derivation to me.